 There are various NFT marketplaces where artists can create their NFTs and where buyers can find the NFTs of their liking.
 Here are the top 3 NFT marketplaces:

 OpenSea prides itself on being the largest NFT marketplace.
-It offers a broad range of NFTs: art, censorship-resistant domain names, virtual worlds like Decentraland, trading cards, sport, and collectibles, to mention a few.
+It offers a broad range of NFTs: art, censorship-resistant domain names, virtual worlds like Decentraland, trading cards, sport, and collectables, to mention a few.
 Most of the NFTs on OpenSea are ERC721 and ERC115 tokens built on top of the Ethereum blockchain.
 The platform features more than 700 projects.
 It also allows creators to create Non Fungible Tokens for free without needing a single line of code and to then sell them for a fixed price or in auctions.

 Rarible is a decentralized NFT marketplace whose owners hold its ERC-20 token, RARI Token.
 Rarible focuses more on art assets.
-It allows creators to use Rarible to mint new Non Fungible Tokens to sell their creation, which may vary in categories like art, photography, games, metaverses, music, and domain names.
+It allows creators to use Rarible to mint new Non Fungible Tokens to sell their creations, which may vary in categories like art, photography, games, metaverses, music, and domain names.

 One distinguishing feature about Rarrible is that it awards RARI tokens to active users on the platform, those who buy or sell on the NFT marketplace.
 It distributes 75,000 RARI Tokens weekly.